What is the Emotional Wellbeing Hub?

 Wellbeing Suffolk provides free advice and support across Suffolk for people of all ages, on common mental health and emotional issues, such as low mood, depression or stress.
 Find out more

 If you are a parent needing help, you can contact the YoungMinds Parent Helpline on 0808 802 5544 (Mon-Fri from 9:30am to 4pm).
 Find out more

 MindEd for Families

 MindEd for Families provides practical and evidenced-based advice and guidance to help you support your child.
-Parents have worked with mental health practitioners and NHS England to develop the information on their website which can be found here - www.minded.org.uk/families
+Parents have worked with mental health practitioners and NHS England to develop the information on their website - www.minded.org.uk/families

 Emotional wellbeing social support groups for young people